ahawkin/heroku-nginx-proxy-node/README.md

-# heroku-ngnix-proxy-node
+# heroku-nginx-proxy-node

-An example of using Ngnix as a reverse proxy to a node.js Express app on Heroku 16
+An example of using Nginx as a reverse proxy to a node.js Express app on Heroku 16

         +--------+       /        +-------------+       /       +-----------------+
         |        |   +------->    |             |   +------->   |                 |